Trusted Ridgeland Attorneys

 In general, the change must be something that could not have been anticipated at the time of the divorce.

+Getting a family law modification can be complicated—even if you have good cause to do so.
 If you are seeking to modify a final judgment, it is important to have an experienced family law attorney on your side.
-We understand that modifications are often necessary to keep up with the changes taking place in your life.
-At the Hancock Law Firm, we will try to make the process as smooth as possible for you.
-We represent people in communities such as Madison, Ridgeland, Clinton, Flowood, Brandon, Flora, Yazoo City, Carthage, and Vicksburg.
+At Hancock Law Firm, we understand that modifications are often necessary to keep up with the changes taking place in your life.
+Our Ridgeland family lawyers are prepared to:

 To set up an appointment with a divorce attorney, you can reach us at (601) 853-2223!